 Speculation: Other Causes of Liver Failure?

-If the ingredients are not connected to liver damage, what could be the reason for what happened to this woman?
+If the ingredients are not connected to liver damage, what could be the reason for what happened to the woman from Texas?
 We can only speculate.
 For those seeking answers, here is some speculation.
 Take it for what it is:

 1 Could it be the unique combination of ingredients in Alani Nu Balance are responsible?
 In other words, some or all of the ingredients combined with each other to cause the problem.
 At this time, I'm not aware of this combination of ingredients causing problems.